tomowen02/FileyHolidayHouse/README.md

 This is my first website.
-Just using it to learn bsic HTML and CSS
+Just using it to learn basic HTML and CSS